Rajssss/stm32_nucleo_drivers/README.md

 -> Check the Src folder for various examples to strt with.

 # HOW TO USE:
-                Just Clone this repository in STM32Cube IDE (or any other) and start working.
+                Just Clone this repository in STM32Cube IDE (or any other), include stm32f446xx.h in your source and start working.
                 This Project is created on STM32Cube IDE V1.3.1.